Environmental Management

 • Endorsement of the Declaration of Biodiversity by Keidanren

-Shareholders/Investors JTEKT communicates with shareholders and investors through information disclosure by external evaluation, including CDP.
+Shareholders and Investors JTEKT communicates with shareholders and investors through information disclosure by external evaluation, including CDP.

 • General meeting of shareholders